 You do not need to be a Christian to work with us.
 However, we do ask that you look over our mission statement (towards the bottom of our About Us page) and the purpose stated above, to make sure that this is a mission that truly inspires you and feels like a good fit for you.
-Please also be aware that we will be praying and doing spiritual exercises during the rehearsal process and on set, and consider whether these are things in which you feel comfortable participating.
-We won’t push you to participate beyond your personal threshold, but you should at least be comfortable with these things happening around you, and with thinking through your character’s spiritual life.
+Please also be aware that we will be praying on set.
+We won’t push you to participate beyond your personal threshold, but you should at least be comfortable with these things happening around you.
 If you have any questions about what this aspect of the process is like, please don’t hesitate to e-mail us at firstname.lastname@example.org.

-In order to reflect the face of modern Christian persecution, as well as to reflect Perpetua’s own multicultural context, we are giving special attention to creating a racially and ethnically diverse cast.
+We are being very intentional about trying to reflect the face of the modern global Church.
+The story of persecution touches all colors and ethnicities, and we need lots of people to help us portray that.
 All races and ethnicities are welcome and encouraged to apply; however, we are particularly looking for actors of the following ancestry: